DataMa-Solutions/docs/core_app/new/compare/model/modeling_components.md

 ## <b>Significance</b>

-In 'Safe Mode', simple check of minimal volume (manually inputted) for given metric in Start and End You can also use DataMa Impact to assess properly signifiance of variations
+In 'Safe Mode', simple check of minimal volume (manually inputted) for given metric in Start and End You can also use Datama Impact to assess properly signifiance of variations

 <br>